robelandro/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-# More pointer and arrays
+# 0x06.
+C - More pointers, arrays and strings